alcueca/DokuWiki-DEPRECATED/README.md

 On running the stack, it will do a fresh dokuwiki container install and restore the wiki content from S3.

-Currently it also creates a route53 recordset pointing wiki.albertocuesta.click to the dokuwiki server ip, but somehow it doesn't work yet.
+Currently it also creates a route53 recordset pointing wiki.albertocuesta.click to the dokuwiki server ip, but it doesn't work yet because I don't own the domain anymore :P

 === Fresh install ===